-Backpack sprayers are small capacity (3-5 gallon) units that strap onto the shoulders of burn crew members.
+Backpack sprayers are small capacity (3-5 gallon) units that strap onto the shoulders.
 The backpack sprayer consists of a tank that is connected to a small hand pump/wand/nozzle assembly.
 The pump is incorporated into the wand and is activated by moving a sliding sleeve back and forth to pump and spray water.
 Backpack sprayers are most frequently used along the backfire and flankfire sides of the burn and for small spot fires.
 They can be carried into areas of rugged terrain where vehicles can't travel.
 Burn crew members should trade off carrying the backpack sprayer if the burn extends more than a couple of hours, as they are heavy and somewhat cumbersome.
 Backpack sprayers are generally refilled from a larger spray unit.
 PVC tanks have a hydraulic fitting that allows them to be filled with a hose attached to a larger spray unit if the plumbing is compatible.

 There are several tank options.
 Stainless steel is heavy, rigid, and durable.
 Poly tanks are lighter and rigid.
 UV resistant PVC coated tanks are the lightest.
-Their flexibility makes them the most comfortable to wear for extended periods of time.
-The hold slightly less water than the rigid tanks, and can snag on barb wire and potentially develop holes.
+Their flexibility makes them the most comfortable to wear but they hold slightly less water than the rigid tanks, can snag on barb wire and potentially develop holes.

-Harnesses are made to fit packback sprayers.
+Harnesses can be purchased to hold packback sprayers.
 These distribute the weight more evenly than the simple shoulder straps that come with the sprayer, and are recommended for ease of use and comfort.